autobrr/autobrr.com/docs/faqs.md

 If you want to change your username, you need to change it directly in the database.
 Use the command line or an sqlite editor.

+### CLI

+You need the `sqlite3` package for this.

+* If you are using our docker container then you can exec in and run `apk add sqlite3`.
+* Ubuntu: `sudo apt install sqlite3`
+* On other linux based systems use the package manager to install the package

+`sqlite3 autobrr.db "UPDATE users SET username = 'newuser';"`

+### GUI

+SQLitebrowser is a simple cross-platform SQLite gui/browser.
+Download from [official site](https://sqlitebrowser.org/dl/).

+Open the db file `autobrr.db` and run the following command:

+`UPDATE users SET username = 'newuser';`

+Or use the gui to click edit on the `username` column of the `users` table.

 ## How can I use my freeleech tokens from RED? {#redacted-freeleech-tokens}

 This is something a lot of users are asking for.